-In these extraordinary times we’ve been heartened by the responses from the projects that we work with and we’d like to let you know that we’ll do all we can to help the projects we’ve funded to keep supporting those who are ultimately benefiting from our grant funding, the Armed Forces community.
-In the coming months, we’ll be launching more programmes to help.
+In these challenging times we’ve been heartened by the responses from the projects that we work with and we’d like to let you know that we’ll do all we can to help the projects we’ve funded to keep supporting those who are ultimately benefiting from our grant funding, the Armed Forces community.

-At the Trust, we are responding to the pandemic by
+At the Trust, we have so far responded to the pandemic by

-- Providing support to all of our grant holders to help them continue their work.
+- providing support to all our grant holders to help them continue their work.

 Support to current grant holders

-The Trust has stayed open, and our small staff team are ready to support grant holders in delivering their grants.
-We’ll make sure that any payments you are due continue to reach you in good time.
+The Trust has been open throughout the pandemic, and our small staff team are ready to support grant holders in delivering their funded projects.
+Any payments you are due will continue to reach you in good time.

-We know that the organisations we’ve funded are working hard during this time and we are ready to support our grant holders by helping them make the changes to their grants that they might need – either through extending the time to complete their projects, or making changes to their activities.
-We will write to all of our grant holders to give them information on how they can request changes to their projects easily.
+We know that the organisations we’ve funded are working hard during this time and we are ready to support our grant holders by helping them make the changes to their funded projects that they might need – either through extending the time to complete their projects, or making changes to their activities, where these can be achieved within the terms and conditions of the grant.

-Over the next few months, we will be launching a range of programmes with a focus on reducing social isolation within the Armed Forces community, and helping veterans and Armed Forces families to reconnect with their communities.
+Over the last few months, we have launched a range of programmes with a focus on reducing social isolation within the Armed Forces community, and helping veterans and Armed Forces families to reconnect with their communities.

-If you would like to receive updates on these programmes, including when they will be open for application please subscribe to our newsletter
+If you would like to receive updates on Trust news, please subscribe to our newsletter